olivernybroe/lighthouse-math-scalars/README.md

 ## Scalars

 ### BigInteger
+This scalar represents an integer with a size up to `2^63` whereas the built-in `Int` type is limited to `2^31`.
+The value is represented as an integer, not a string when returned.

+### BigIntegerString
+This scalar represents an integer with unlimited size.
+It is always returning the value as a string.
+`BigInteger` will always return an integer, but is limited to `2^63`, however `BigIntegerString` is great for the cases where bigger values than that is required.

+### BigIntegerDynamic
 This scalar represents an integer which is bigger than the built-in `Int` type.
 The built-in type is limited to `2^31`, however this type has unlimited size as it can use strings to represent it.